10 Tips for Beginner Triathletes.

 Enjoy yourself.
 But also make sure you actually read the race manual (and look at the route maps) that we publish online and email out so that you know how many laps of each discipline you are doing!
-Arrive in good time.
+Arrive in good time (we recommend 90 minutes before your start time).
 Take the time to check your routes in and out of transition and into the Finish Line.
 If you’re local recce the bike course at your leisure a week or two before the event.
 If you have children taking part in Tristars walk round the run course with them and check out the run from the pool to the transition area so they are clear where the course goes and where the lap turn is.

 At Sportiva Events we’ve also pulled together all the triathlons we organise that are suitable for beginners onto one page see sportivaevents.co.uk/beginners-triathlon.

 The official GO TRI website also offers tips for first time triathletes.
 See www.gotri.org/training/first-time-triathlete-tips_103